dvanmosselbeen/TryHackMe_writeups/empline/README.md

 ===============================================================
 ````

-## Uploading a Webshell
+## Uploading a Web shell

 As we have the opportunity to upload our resume, We need to investigate on this.
 And apparently this web interface is able to populate the fields.
+Which is very interesting as I bet we can upload some fancy malicious PDF, doc or whatever fancy file to play around with eventual XXE or other vulnerabilities.
 Did not try that out.
-I was more interested to try other fancy things, to upload some webshell.
+As I first try out the basics, to upload some web shell.

 So I filled in all the required fields marked with an asterisks.
 The first attempt, I submitted my application with a simple png image file.
 Just to test out the system.
-I discovered that there is some bug and that the system did not upload my attachment.
+I discovered that there is some bug and that the system did not upload my attachment, my png image file.
 Tried that with different kind of files to be sure that the system did not filter out my attachment.
-Found out that we need to `Browse` and `Upload` twice our file so that it get really attached and uploaded into the `upload` folder on the web server.
-On the web interface, we will even see that our second attachment will be named c`opy...`.
+Found out that we need to `Browse` and `Upload` twice our file so that it get really attached and uploaded into the `upload` folder on the web server when we submit our application.
+On the web interface, we will even see that our second attachment will be named `<filename> Copy...`.
 That copy file will be not uploaded.
 The original file name will.
 This is pretty confusing, maybe not a bug, but at least, the interface is confusing.

+**ANYWAY, THIS IS ABSOLUTE NOT NORMAL WE CAN UPLOAD A PLAIN PHP WEB SHELL THAT WAY.
+ACTUALLY, I TRIED OUT ALL FANCY NASTY THINGS AND EVERYTHING IS ALLOWED.
+THERE IS REALLY SOMETHING GOING VERY BAD WITH THIS TOOL.
+THIS IS WAY TOO EASY AND DANGEROUS AS TOOL ON THIS SERVER.**

 So after a few trial and errors, I took the web shell available by default on my `kali` machine and located at `/usr/share/webshells/php/php-reverse-shell.php`.
 I copied to my `~/tools` directory and named it `webshell.php`.
-Adjusted the `$ip` variable to that of my `kali` host machine.
-Left the port onn `4444`.
+Adjusted the `$ip` variable to that of my `kali` attackers machine.
+Left the port on `4444`.

 ![alt text](files/webserver_06.png "Web server")